Regulation

 i.
 Full name;

 ii.
-E-mail;
+Email;

 iii.
 University attended;

 iv.
-Course attended;
+Degree attended;

 6. Consulting Challenge phases and schedule

-1. The PwC Consulting Challenge is divided into two main phases: Consulting Challenge: Crack the Data [Part I] and Consulting Challenge: Crafting Solutions [Part II].
+1. The Consulting Challenge is divided into two main phases: Consulting Challenge: Crack the Data [Part I] and Consulting Challenge: Crafting Solutions [Part II].

 Consulting Challenge